 The Emotional Audit is a self-awareness and self-management tool developed by world-renowned EI (emotional intelligence) expert, Dr. Reldan.
 S. Nadler, to aid the prevention of an amygdala hijack.

-By using this tool, one can make use of strategic questions that can help change the focus for a person who is emotionally charged up or about to be ‘hijacked’.
+By using this emotional self regulation tool, one can make use of strategic questions that can help change the focus for a person who is emotionally charged up or about to be ‘hijacked’.
 By using this tool on your clients, you can help them recognise the symptoms of the amygdala hijack and prevent it too.

 How Does It Work?

 The Emotional Audit is especially helpful when your client can sense that they are getting triggered by a person or a situation.
+What is emotional self regulation?
 It is more of a self-administered tool, so you can explain the process to your clients in a session and provide a demo or have them do a practice round with you.
 But the only way to get it to be effective in the long run is to have your clients practice the audit several times over on their own.

 Once they have used this tool for a few days, they may begin to see patterns in the things that trigger them.
 By using the Emotional Audit tool, they will be able to refocus the attention away from the amygdala and engage other functions of the brain that help them gain more cognitive control – thus paving the path for more constructive options and clearer direction.